- Before she and Jor-El launch Kal-El into space, Lara laments that they will never see him walk or hear him say their names.

 - And then when it looks as if their time has finally ran out, they refuse to run and leave her, with Perry taking her hand and waiting for the end to come.

 - Despite being the villain, there are many reasons to pity Zod.
-His ranting makes it clear he just wants to be the protector of his race he was literally born to be (since it is the only way he knows how to define himself) despite his narcissism and dogmatic, Social Darwinist mindset blinding him to his own monstrosity.
-He just wants to preserve what to him is the last legacy of Krypton and her people, a legacy which, in his mind, Superman has cruelly destroyed.
-Despair drives him to madness and his hateful attempts to pointlessly and spitefully kill just a few humans when Superman obviously has his number in their battle to the death just kind of comes across as Zod begging Superman to end his life.
+His ranting makes it clear he just wants to be the protector of his race he was literally born to be (since it is the only way he knows how to define himself) despite his narcissism and dogmatic Social Darwinist mindset blinding him to his own monstrosity.
+He just wants to preserve what, to him, is the last legacy of Krypton and her people, a legacy which, in his mind, Superman has cruelly destroyed.
+Despair drives him to madness, and his hateful attempts to pointlessly and spitefully kill just a few humans when Superman obviously has his number in their battle to the death comes across as Zod begging Superman to end his life.

-- At the final battle, Superman has Zod in a headlock, but Zod's heat vision endangers a family.
-With no choice, Supes kills him.
+- At the end of the final battle, Superman has Zod in a headlock, but Zod fires heat vision at a nearby family that cowers from the advancing heat beams.
+With no choice, Superman kills Zod.
 His cry of anguish shows he has never done that before and really didn't want to.
 This hits VERY, VERY hard if you're not a fan of that.

-- It's essentially the same reaction he had to letting his human father die.
+- It's essentially the same reaction he had to letting Jonathan die.

 - And right before he does it, you can just see the realization of what he has to do dawn on him.
 Simultaneous Fridge Horror for viewers who connect the dots at the exact same moment.

-- Word of God confirms that he is so traumatized by this, it becomes a self-imposed rule that Superman doesn't kill.
+- Word of God confirms that Clark/Superman is so traumatized by this, it becomes a self-imposed rule that he doesn't kill.